 Prague has two Baroque churches of St Nicholas, both built by Kilian Ignac Dientzenhoffer.
 Popular concerts here give visitors a chance to hear the church’s organ.

-There’s basically no public transit in the Old Town as most streets are either pedestrianized or banned for buses and larger vehicles, except for local residents and cabs, so walking is the most common way to get around.
-Taking a taxi is an option, but due to the regular overcharging of tourists it’s not worth the trouble.
-There are two metro stops in this area: most useful is Staroměstská (five minutes’ walk from Old Town Square) and Můstek (where Wenceslas Square meets Old Town).
+There’s basically no public transit in the Old Town as most streets are either pedestrianized or banned for buses and larger vehicles, except for residents and cabs.
+Hence, walking is the most common way to get around.
+Taking a taxi is an option, but it’s not worth the trouble due to the regular overcharging of tourists.
+There are two metro stops in this area: the most useful is Staroměstská (five minutes’ walk from Old Town Square) and Můstek (where Wenceslas Square meets Old Town).